 Access to Markets

-There is an easy access to markets.
+Sidney is located in the middle of everywhere.
+An easy access to markets.
 In just two day's drive, companies can reach a majority of the U.S. population, coast-to-coast!
-With access to three rail lines and its location on the intersection between U.S. Highway 385 and east-west I-80 interchange, Sidney has become one of the premier transportation service areas in the central United States.
+With access to three rail lines and its location on the intersection between U.S. Highway 385 and east-west I-80 interchange, Sidney is one of the premier transportation service areas in the central United States.

 State & Local Incentives